 One way to tap into this market is to buy an affordable RV and rent it out on the AirBnB of RV rentals, Outdoorsy.

 Or, if you already have one, why aren’t you already renting it out?

 People can rent your RV by the night, week, or month.
-Plus, you can set the price!
+Plus, with this side hustle idea, you can set the price!

 Who’s done it: San Diego native Corey Leamon made $8500 in the first 6 months renting his RV on Outdoorsy, and expected to make $26,000 in a year.

 How to get started: If you have an RV, list it today on Outdoorsy.
 The site also has valuable information about how to start your RV business, and how to find RVs to buy at an affordable rate.